 ALF is a loose global network of animal rights extremists who are best described as ecoterrorists.
-It is composed of groups which use different names (Earth Liberation Front (ELF) or Animal Liberation Brigade, for example).
+It is composed of groups which use different names, including Earth Liberation Front (ELF) and Animal Liberation Brigade, for example.
 ALF’s network of extremists emerged in the UK during the 1970s out of an equally fanatical group known as the Bands of Mercy, which was closely linked to the Hunt Saboteurs Association.
 Given that the ALF initiates and celebrates illegal, sometimes violent, activities, it has no centralised structure or transparent chain of command.

 Any person or group can lay claim to being part of the ALF network, so long as they swear allegiance to a set of guidelines: